-The goal of Kona Pacific's Movement Program is to provide students with the knowledge and skills needed to adopt and maintain healthy lifestyles.
+The goal of Kona Pacific's Movement or PE Program is to provide students with the knowledge and skills needed to adopt and maintain healthy lifestyles.
 Our Movement curriculum gives students basic coordination and movement skills that will help them if and when they decide to play organized sports.
 Depending on the grade, children will play games, do relay races, and learn dances that serve to develop skills that may also be beneficial for a conventional sport.

 Not only does our movement class provide the opportunity for students to play games and have fun, it also works with their social interaction: their activity teaches them to play with each other before they play against each other, to acknowledge each other, to play safely, and to gain an appreciation for all kinds of movement.
 Movement education enables students to move fully, know who they are, and enter into a more healthy relationship with the world and its requirements.